mackelab/simformer/README.md

 from GPU acceleration.
 The above will install the CUDA version of JAX.
 If you do not have a CUDA capable machine, you can install the CPU version by dropping the `[cuda]` flag.

-## Examples

-We provide a set of examples to demonstrate the method and its capabilities in the `examples` directory.

-This currently includes a
-- A minimal code example.
-- Two moons example - interactive arbitrary conditioning and constraints.
-- SLCP example - interactive arbitrary conditioning.

 ## Reproducing the experiments
 ### Running the experiments